ShengTaChung/WalmartLabs/README.md

 # WalmartLabs Coding Challenge

 ### Assumptions:
-1. The spec does not define what is a best seat.
-So I created a venue abstract class as a template class, and create seating levels in myVenue class (like airline seating classes) where user can configure number of levels in venue and number of seats in each level.
-When user requests a best seat, the organizer will search for an available seat from the highest level to lowest (1 to n) and return a seat from the level.
+1. The spec does not define what is a best seat, so I created a venue abstract class as a template class.
+And I created the seating levels in myVenue class (like airline seating classes) where user can configure number of levels in venue and number of seats in each level.
+When a user requests a best seat, the organizer will search for an available seat from the highest level to lowest (1 to n) and return a seat from the level.

 2. A venue is represented as n by m 2-D form.

-3. There should be a third-party application that provide configuration and use the functionalities provided by this ticket service.
+3. There should be a third-party application that provides configuration and uses the functionalities provided by this ticket service.

-4. The third-party application should define where each seats should be located in venue.
+4. A third-party application should determine where each seat should be located in venue.

 5. The remove expired seatholds function should be run by another application once every x seconds.